PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 duplicate cleanup group uses cheap candidate scans so transactional deep copies are reserved for graphs that may actually change.

+`ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
+It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics, and constant content while deliberately excluding non-semantic lineage metadata.
+Constant ndarray buffers become read-only when fingerprinting first occurs, and their content SHA-256 is cached by object identity; replacement buffers receive a new digest.
+The manager computes fingerprints only when `max_iterations > 1`, so current one-shot production passes perform no fingerprint serialization or constant freezing.

 `ModelIRPassState` is the shared state object for ordered post-lowering groups.
 It owns one ModelIR graph index and one LayoutState, provides combined invariant validation, and centralizes deep snapshot/restore with index and layout